jyg/mob/README.md

 [mob] includes a RJDJ-based preset saving mechanism.

 **Requirements :**
-- pd >= 0.50 on development platform
+- pd >= 0.52 on development platform
-- mrpeach/binfile external
-- iemguts + iemlib external libs
+- iemguts external lib
 - (optional) for multitouch support : https://github.com/jyg/multitouch + hidio

 Note that current version of pd on MobMuPlat is 0.48-0. **Don'use in your patch : [savestate], [pdcontrol], [slop~] ; beware of [declare]'s different behaviour ; [value] has no second inlet, if you need it, use [mob/value] instead.**